mgmeyers/obsidian-kanban/docs/docs/Settings/index.md

 ## Add date and time to archived cards

 When active, a time stamp will be added to cards when they are archived.
-This will be added to the beginning of the card, and can be separated from the card's content using the [Archive date time separator](Archive%20date%20time%20separator.md) setting.
+By default, this is placed at the beginning of the card, but it can be placed at the end using the *Add archive date/time after card title* setting.
+The timestamp can be separated from the card's content using the [Archive date time separator](Archive%20date%20time%20separator.md) setting.
 The date format can be controlled with the [Archive date time format](Archive%20date%20time%20format.md) setting.

 <img alt="Screen Shot 2021-09-15 at 7.04.26 PM.png" srcset="/obsidian-kanban/Assets/Screen%20Shot%202021-09-15%20at%207.04.26%20PM.png 2x">